Apple Watch Series 2 Review

 The square display with rounded corners has no obvious truncations or cut out areas.
 However, this watch lacked an automatic brightness adjusting an always on mode — the only real complaints that we had with the display on the Apple Watch.

 These products all have rudimentary fitness tracking abilities and the Apple Watch is no exception.
 While is does have an impressive set of fitness tracking capabilities, the Apple Watch was finally unseated as the top scorer by the Samsung Gear S3, earning a 7 out of 10 to the Gear S3's 8.
-The chart below shows how the rest of the models ranked in terms of their fitness impact.

 We compared the accuracy of the step counter and heart rate monitor to controls, as well as the ability of each watch to track different workouts and calculate the number of flights of stairs climbed throughout the day to tabulate scores.
 We took each model on a mile long walk on flat ground, tallying the exact number of steps with a mechanical counter and compares the results to the count on the watch.
 The Apple Watch has a very accurate step counters, only displaying a 0.8% discrepancy from our manual count.